bookofproofs/bookofproofs.github.io/_sources/history/20th-century/rothblum.md

 ### Mathematical Profile (Excerpt):
 * The Nazi party had come to power in Germany in 1933 and their anti-Semitic policies together with a clear desire to take control of Austria made Rothblum's parents realise that they were not safe in Vienna.
-* Rothblum's family had been Zionists before moving to Palestine.
 * This took place in 1948, when Rothblum was only one year old, and at that time many Zionist institutions became Israeli government institutions.
-* The Zionists continued to exist after the creation of the state of Israel, however, and the Rothblum family were involved with them, by that time working to assist Jews who were persecuted in their own countries to emigrate to Israel.
 * At school, Rothblum showed great abilities and he was particularly passionate about chemistry.
 * Aumann, not surprisingly, gave Rothblum a Master's thesis topic from game theory and he wrote the thesis Values of Games with a Continuum of Players.
 * It was working with Aumann that led to Rothblum's first mathematical paper, namely On orderable set functions and continuity published in the Israel Journal of Mathematics in 1973.